Softwarekang/knetty/README.md

 		}
 	}()

-	// Wait for interrupt signal to gracefully shutdown the server with quit := make(chan os.Signal)
+	// Wait for interrupt signal to gracefully shut down the server with quit := make(chan os.Signal)
 	// kill (no param) default send syscall.SIGTERM
 	// kill -2 is syscall.SIGINT